Lonewolf2023/Goal-Schedule-Repo/README.md

-# Random Daily Goals
+# Random Goal Schedule

-## This project is based on Codecademy's "Message Generator Program" Project; generating influentially positive habits to complete at the beginning of your day.
+## This project is based on Codecademy's "Message Generator Program" Project; generating random, influential, goal driven schedules; for any day of the week.

 This project is to apply the concepts of previous languages and lessons taught so far: